Hyan18/CV/README.md

 #### Teamwork
 I have worked in various team throughout my time at university and internships at EY.
 An example of this is during one of my internships at EY where we participated in a business challenge at ICAEW.
 We were grouped in teams and were required to analyse a case study and then present to a panel of judges with a business strategy and my team ended up winning.

+## Experience

+**Schroders** (July 2018)
+*Market Data Intern*
+- Work shadowing in Commercial Management, Business Services and Business Analysis
+- Attended a one on one Bloomberg terminal training session
+- Extracted information from contracts which was used to update inventory
+- Learnt about and attended meetings on agile project management

+**EY** (Aug to Sept 2016 and 2017)
+*Intern in Wealth & Asset Management Tax*
+- Collated tax information on hedge funds for inclusion in a research report
+- Picked out key points from reports to be put into a presentation which I created for a leadership strategy meeting
+- Finding reliable factsheets to undertake an analysis of the underlying securities for a tax compliance project
+- Assisted in research for a project to improve online engagement
+- Worked with overseas offices on a tax compliance project
+- Assisted in specialist transparent fund reporting work
+- Presented about the basics of Blockchain

 ## Education